 - Light brown sugar โ Light brown sugar has more moisture from the added molasses than granulated sugar; it tenderizes cookies and adds depth of flavor

-- Chocolate chips and M&Ms โ Some people make monster cookies with regular size M&Ms, but I really prefer semi-sweet chocolate chips, and miniature M&Ms for added texture and flavor.
+- Chocolate chips and mini M&Ms โ Some people make monster cookies with regular size M&Ms, but I really prefer semi-sweet chocolate chips, and miniature M&Ms for added texture and flavor.

 How to make gluten free monster cookies